 Trapper: Boy, you peek into one shower and you're labeled for life.

 The show is haunted by the episode "House Arrest," which features Hawkeye and Trapper displaying a shockingly cavalier attitude about rape.
 The producers have openly apologized for it.

 The Walking Dead racked up a lot of criticism in its third season for the writers apparently having a rule that there could only be one black man on the show at a time, and any time a new one showed up you could count on the one already there being killed off.
 This was the result of some unfortunate timing in just two episodes, and also ignores Michonne (a black woman) being a major character.

 An in-universe example from Sherlock.
 Despite only wearing a deerstalker cap once in an attempt to disguise his appearance, it is referred to constantly by the press as a signature item.

 Jessica Brody from Homeland going on a racist tirade about how evil Islam is in the season two premiere, capped off by desecrating her husband's Quaran.
 The idea was apparently that her major concern was him keeping his conversion hidden from her for so long, but it certainly doesn't come off that way.

-Daenerys in Game of Thrones actually did more things in season 2 than run around yelling "Where are my dragons?"
+Daenerys actually did more things in season 2 than run around yelling "Where are my dragons?"
 It didn't even start until the season's second half.
 But that second half packed in so much of it, while everyone else was doing much more interesting things, that it really sticks in the mind.
 Emilia Clarke herself even poked fun at it.